-A negative pregnancy test is needed in women who are of childbearing age before starting combination treatment with interferon alfa-2b injection and ribavirin.
-Two forms of birth control must be used during treatment and for six months after treatment ends.
-You will need to have pregnancy tests done regularly to make sure you are not pregnant while being treated with these medicines and after your treatment ends.
+A negative pregnancy test is required for women who are of childbearing age before starting combination therapy with interferon alfa-2b injection and ribavirin.
+Female patients and female partners of male patients must use 2 forms of birth control during therapy and for 6 months after therapy ends.
+Female patients must have regular pregnancy tests during combination therapy.

 This medicine may cause serious types of allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Stop using this medicine and call your doctor right away if you or your child have itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, mouth, or throat.
+Call your doctor right away if you have itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, mouth, or throat.

 The powder form of this medicine contains albumin, which comes from human blood.
-Some human blood products have transmitted certain viruses to people who have received them.
-The risk of getting a virus from medicines made of human blood has been greatly reduced in recent years.
-This is the result of required testing of human donors for certain viruses, and testing during manufacture of these medicines.
-Although the risk is low, talk with your doctor if you have concerns.
+Some human blood products have transmitted certain viruses to people who have received them, although the risk is low.
+Human donors and donated blood are both tested for viruses to keep the transmission risk low.
+Talk with your doctor about this risk if you have questions. .

-Stop using this medicine and check with your doctor if blurred vision, decreased vision, or any other change in vision occurs during your treatment.
-Your doctor may want you or your child to have your eyes checked by an ophthalmologist (eye doctor).
+Check with your doctor if blurred vision, decreased vision, or any other change in vision occurs during your treatment.
+Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).

 Interferon alfa-2b injection and ribavirin combination may cause a dry mouth.
 For temporary relief of mouth dryness, use sugarless candy or gum, melt bits of ice in your mouth, or use a saliva substitute.
 However, if your mouth continues to feel dry for more than 2 weeks, check with your medical doctor or dentist.
 Continuing dryness of the mouth may increase the chance of dental disease, including tooth decay, gum disease, and fungus infections.